Harder's conjecture II

 This paper is organized as follows.
 In Sections 2 and 3, we give a brief summary of Siegel modular forms and several $L$-values, respectively.
-In Section 4, we explain the Galois representations for modular forms which is necessary for the present paper.
+In Section 4, we explain the Galois representations for modular forms which are necessary for the present paper.
 In Section 5, we introduce several lifts, and among other things define the lift of type $\scra^{(I)}$ of a vector valued modular form in $S_{(k+j,k)}(\SP_2(\ZZ))$, and state our main results.
-In Section 6, we review the result on the congruence for vector valued Klingen-Eisenstein series following \cite{A-C-I-K-Y22}.
+In Section 6, we review the result on the congruence for vector valued Klingen-Eisenstein series following \cite{A-C-I-K-Y23}.
 In particular, we explain how the assumption that $\frkp$ divides the algebraic part of $L(k+j,f)$ for $f \in S_{2k+j-2}(\SL_2(\ZZ))$ gives the congruence between $[\scri_n(f)]^{{\bf k}}$ and another Hecke eigenform in $M_{{\bf k}'}(\SP_{2n}(\ZZ))$.
 Moreover, we review how to compute Fourier coefficients of the Klingen-Eisenstein series in question.
-In Section 7, we provide several preliminary results for proving Theorem \ref{th.main-result}, and Section 8, we prove it.
+In Section 7, we provide several preliminary results for proving Theorem \ref{th.main-result}, and in Section 8, we prove it.
 In Section 9, we prove Theorem \ref{th.main-result2}.
 In Section 10, we give examples that confirm our conjecture and also Harder's.
-In Appendix A, we give a proof of Lemma \ref{lem.comparison-of-periods} which compares the Kato's period with the Petersson inner product of elliptic modular forms.
+In Appendix A, we give a proof of Lemma \ref{lem.comparison-of-periods} which compares Kato's period with the Petersson inner product of elliptic modular forms.